Antigua and Barbuda Human Rights 2017 Report April 2018

-The constitution provides for an independent judiciary, and the government generally respected judicial independence in practice.
+The constitution provides for an independent judiciary, and the government generally respected judicial independence and impartiality.

 There were no reports of political prisoners or detainees.

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

 There were no government restrictions on academic freedom or cultural events.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

-The constitution provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The constitution provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion

-The constitution provides citizens with the right to change their government peacefully, and citizens exercised this right in practice through periodic, free, and fair elections held on the basis of universal suffrage.
+The constitution provides citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

 Elections and Political Participation